rajeshyuvaraj/SpringBootCRUDApp/README.md

-This application is the best example for  combination of Spring Boot + AngularJS + Spring Data + JPA CRUD
+This application is the best example for  Spring Boot + AngularJS + Spring Data + JPA CRUD

 pre-requisites